DreymaR/BigBagKbdTrixPKL/Other/MSKLC/README.md

 - To install a compiled layout, run the `setup.exe` program in its folder.
 Setup will choose the right `.msi` and `.dll` for you.
 - The keyboard verify log may well give a lot of warnings about glyphs being defined twice etc; these don't matter.
 - If you have the layout already on your system – let's say you've edited it a little – you must **uninstall** it before compiling.
-- NOTE: **You have to restart your computer** before you can choose the newly installed layout!
+- **NOTE: You have to restart your computer** before you can choose the newly installed layout!
+Really!
 <br>

 - Now you can select the new layout from `Language preferences` (in the tray menu if you have the Language Bar active)